rdiaz02/EvAM-Tools/README.md

     - https://github.com/rocker-org/rocker-versioned2
     - Please, give, explicitly, the *current version of R being used*

+- Why not distribute a pre-built docker image?

 ### How to update the Docker image if you change the code